tbarcus11/ai-file-classifier/README.md

-# 📁 SortForm AI File Classifier – MVP Phase 1
+# 📁 SortForm AI File Classifier

 This project is the backend for **SortForm**, an AI-powered file classification system.
 Right now, it handles: